 Oadby and Wigston Borough Council is under a duty to protect the public funds it administers.
 We may share information provided to us with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.

 The Cabinet Office is responsible for carrying out data matching exercises.

-Data matching involves comparing computer records help by one body against any other computer records held by the same body or another body to see how far they match.
+Data matching involves comparing computer records held by one body against any other computer records held by the same body or another body to see how far they match.
 This is usually personal information.
-Computerised data matching allows potentially fraudulent claims and payments to be identified.
+The computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency which requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Authority and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 2018.

 Data matching by the Cabinet Office is subject to a Code of Practice.
 This may be found at GOV.uk Code of data matching practice for national fraud initiative.

 You can view further information on the Cabinet Office’s legal powers and the reasons why it matches particular information at GOV.uk Fair Processing.